A new study has found that medical schools are not adequately preparing physicians-in-training to discuss or recommend medical marijuana.

 The researchers also sent surveys to medical school curriculum deans at 172 medical schools in North America.
 Of the 101 that replied, 66.7 percent reported that their graduates were not prepared to prescribe marijuana.
 Some 25 percent of deans said their physicians-in-training were not equipped to answer questions regarding medical marijuana.

-Data from the Association of American Medical Colleges (AAMC) revealed that just 9 percent of medical schools reported teaching their students about medical marijuana and cannabinoids cannabidiol (CBD) and tetrahydrocannabinol (THC).
+Data from the Association of American Medical Colleges (AAMC) revealed that just 9 percent of medical schools reported teaching their students about medical marijuana and its cannabinoids.

 “As a future physician, it worries me,” said Evanoff, lead author and third-year medical student.
 “We need to know how to answer questions about medical marijuana’s risks and benefits, but there is a fundamental mismatch between state laws involving marijuana and the education physicians-in-training receive at medical schools throughout the country.”